pmean/classes/biostats-1/12/src/simon-5501-12-directions.md

 ## Question 1

-Create a subset of the fruitfly data by removing the age where type equals 9.
+Create a subset of the fruitfly data by removing the rows where type equals 9.
 Draw a clustered boxplot with sleep as the outcome and partners and type as the categorical predictors.
 Interpret this graph.
 Is there evidence of non-normality?

 ## Question 2

 Calculate descriptive statistics for sleep (mean, standard deviation, and sample size) by the combination of the two categorical predictors, partners and type.
 Is there evidence of heterogeneity?

 ## Question 3

 Draw a line graph for the mean sleep levels compared by type and partners.
 Is there evidence of an interaction?

 ## Question 4

 Analyze the sleep variable using a two factor analysis of variance with an interaction.
 Present and interpret the analysis of variance table.

 ## Question 5

 What factors might make you consider using a log transformation for the sleep variable?
 Do not run such an analysis but tell us whether you think the data would warrant such a transformation?

 ## Your submission